danielancines/my-node-api/README.md

 # Config.js

-To use this repository, you need to create a config.js inside api folder.
+To use this repository, you need to create a config.js inside the /api folder.

 ```javascript
 module.exports = {